The tech sector has always been in a never-ending race towards the next big thing.

 The impact of mass produced, cheap smartphones on emerging markets and the rollout of internet through 3G and 4G mobile phone network equipment is likely to be profound in ways we can’t predict.

 All of these technologies are set to compete in 2014.
-But will they succeed or fall over after the first furlong?
+But will they succeed or fall?
 That’s ultimately up to you, the consumer, to decide.